Features

 Our JavaScript Scheduler project is generated using DayPilot UI Builder.
 We will modify the generated file (index.html) and customize the Scheduler to support warm-up and cool-down time (before and after the core event).

-The first step will be to add a sample event.
+The first step is to add a sample event.
 Note the custom warmupHours and cooldownHours properties.
 The total duration (start/end) includes the warm-up and cool-down time.
+The sample uses the current month so the event stays visible when you open it.

 id: 1,